rokbenko/arctic-meet/README.md

    - Note 2: Although there are other more capable (i.e., larger) Whisper models out there, they make the Streamlit app too heavy in terms of resources needed to be hosted on the Streamlit Cloud via the free tier.
 Larger Whisper models crash the Streamlit app due to the resource limit hit.
 2. **Select a transcription:**
    - The goal of this step is that the user selects a transcription he/she wants to analyze in the next step.
 Although only one meeting can be uploaded at a time, the user can analyze multiple meetings one after another.
 ArcticMeet remembers previously uploaded meetings, so the user in this step can choose between different transcriptions.
-3. **Meeting analysis:**
+3. **Transcription analysis:**
-   - The goal of this step is that the user selects all the [analysis features](https://github.com/rokbenko/arctic-meet/tree/main?tab=readme-ov-file#%EF%B8%8F-analysis-features-%EF%B8%8F) he/she wants to include in the analysis.
-Then ArcticMeet can start analyzing the meeting and providing the results to the user.
+   - The goal of this step is that the user selects all the [analysis features](https://github.com/rokbenko/arctic-meet/tree/main?tab=readme-ov-file#%EF%B8%8F-analysis-features-%EF%B8%8F) he or she wants to include in the analysis.
+Then ArcticMeet can start analyzing the transcription and provide the meeting analysis.

 <br>